PlanktoScope/pallet-standard/README.md

 # pallet-standard
-The standard configuration of Forklift package deployments for PlanktoScopes
+The standard configuration of Forklift package deployments for the PlanktoScope OS

 ## Introduction